asteroid-lang/asteroid/asteroid/adb/docs/guide.md

 ### Next
 `n(ext)` continue onto the next executing line at the current scope.

+## Until
+`u(ntil) ?lineno` By default, continue execution until a line with a greater number than the current one is reached.

+Given an optional line number, continue execution until a line number greater than or equal to that number is reached

+## Return
+`(r(et))urn` Continue execution until the return of the current function is reached

 ### Breakpoints
 `b(reak) number*` set a breakpoint at one or more lines.
 Running without any arguments lists your breakpoints.